RKrokson/microsoft-foundry-baseline-landing-zone/README.md

 - `snet-appGateway`: The subnet for the Azure Application Gateway.
 - `snet-appServicePlan`: The subnet for the Azure App Service.
 - `snet-privateEndpoints`: The subnet for the Azure Private Endpoint.
-- `snet-agentsEgress`: The subnet for the Azure AI Foundry Agent Service.
+- `snet-agentsEgress`: The subnet for the Foundry Agent Service.
 - `snet-jumpBoxes`: The subnet for the jumboxes.
 - `snet-buildAgents`: The subnet for the build agents.